 By Lisha Gomes | Opening Doorz Editorial | November 16, 2019

 A day before Valentine’s Day in 1966, Dominic D’Souza and Philomina Gonsalves pledged their love to each other, at St Thomas Church, Goregaon.
 February 13, 1966 will forever be etched in their minds when they walked down the aisle with their respective parents.
-Fifty-three years later, that spark is still alive in their eyes as they sit together, sharing their wisdom as we Open Doorz to know more about their love story.
+Fifty-three years later, that spark is still alive in their eyes as they sit together, sharing their wisdom.

 Three daughters, ever-supporting sons-in-law and five grandchildren later, Dominic and Philomina’s love for each other only continues to grow as they still hold on to their promise taken at the Altar in the presence of God and their families.
 A relationship that started off as an arranged meet has now set a benchmark of love.